jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

-The smoothed density plot suports this conclusion: the distributions of average ratings for recipes with and without descriptions are quite similar.
-Although the blue curve (not missing) shows a slightly sharper peak near 5.0, the overall shape of both distributions indicates that the presence or absence of a description is not strongly associated with how highly a recipe is not strongly associated with how highly a recipe is rated.
+The smoothed density plot supports this conclusion: the distributions of average ratings for recipes with and without descriptions are quite similar.
+Although the blue curve (not missing) shows a slightly sharper peak near 5.0, the overall shape of both distributions indicates that the presence or absence of a description is not strongly associated with how highly a recipe is rated.

 ### Number of Ingredients and Description